- Session 1: Decolonizing Program Design

 7:30 AM - 9:30 AM

 Please note, this program is only for Members & Tenants of the Posner Center.
+This program is currently sold out.

 It is time for global development to reckon with our colonial past and dismantle the systems still embedded in our work.
 The legacy of colonization, imperialism and other historical and societal forces underpin our work in global development.
 Just like in the US for us to dismantle the legacy of slavery and Jim Crow laws, we have to understand and confront our history, we believe that to help us understand, analyze and ultimately build a more impactful way forward, we need to confront the historical legacies in global development.
 To help us do that, we use a decolonizing lens.
 We use “decolonization” as a catch-all phrase to help us break down these multi- and inter-disciplinary forces that create the current status quo.
 This includes conducting historical and power analysis to more fully understand the contexts in which work, and to help us better design and implement programs.
 Read more about this approach here.